Igorio02/tf_aws_documentdb-cluster_mongoshell/README.md

 # Terraform & AWS DocumentDB-cluster.
 New mongodb databases, users, passwords are created by MongoShell.

-It is based on the `terraform-aws-documentdb-cluster` Terraform module to provision a DocumentDB cluster on AWS. https://registry.terraform.io/modules/cloudposse/documentdb-cluster/aws/latest, https://github.com/cloudposse/terraform-aws-documentdb-cluster
+It is based on the `terraform-aws-documentdb-cluster` Terraform module to provision a DocumentDB cluster on AWS: https://registry.terraform.io/modules/cloudposse/documentdb-cluster/aws/latest, https://github.com/cloudposse/terraform-aws-documentdb-cluster

 1) Please set environments below up: